Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Conclusions and Limitations

 \section{Conclusions and Limitations}

-In this work, we present a modified form of the expected local PBH count $N(y)$ which accounts for possible underlying correlations in the density fluctuation field.
+In this work, we present a modified form of the expected local PBH count $N(y)$ which accounts for possible underlying correlations in the density fluctuation field, entering through the function $\mathcal{G}(q)$ in Eq.~\ref{eq:mass_ratio_factor}.
 Our results show that binaries with an uneven mass ratio tend to have lower values of $N(y)$, leading to much lower possible suppression when set in a binary merger configuration.
 This can lead to much lower testable constraints on subsolar and planet-mass PBHs from ET and LISA, at least through potential observations of the SGWB.

 It is worth pointing out a few caveats and limitations to our local count model.
-The correlation model~\cite{PhysRevD.109.123538} we use actually exhibits "zero-lag" behavior for binary mass ratios $q\sim 1$ as we increase $\sigma_r$ (equivalently, decrease the mass scale); this explains the over-suppression.
-We mitigate this by forcefully setting the correlation to $\xi(r) = -1$ at the exclusion scale, although this does somewhat feel artificial.
+On its own, the correlation model~\cite{PhysRevD.109.123538} we use actually exhibits "zero-lag" behavior for binary mass ratios $q\sim 1$ as we increase $\sigma_r$ (equivalently, decrease the mass scale); this explains the over-suppression.
+We mitigate the divergent behaviour by forcefully setting the correlation to $\xi(r) = -1$ at the exclusion scale, although this does somewhat feel artificial.
 However, we do suspect that even in the case of a more realistic anti-correlation at short scales, $q\sim 1$ binary systems would still have at least the same order of magnitude of $N(y)$ as in the pure Poissonian case.
+If this is indeed true, then we expect the mass ratio dependence to behave similar to the $\mathcal{G}(q) \sim q^{-6/5}$ case near $q \gtrsim 1$.
+Note however that, strictly speaking, the above power law behaviour only applies to a specific set of parameters.
+These are a PBH power spectrum tilt of $n_p \simeq 0$ (or a mass distribution tilt of $\gamma \simeq -1/2$), a collapse threshold of $\delta_c \simeq 0.56$, and a mass ratio range of $2 \lesssim q \lesssim 1000$.
+Thus significant deviations from these parameters may also result in equally significant changes in how the mass ratio dependence behaves, as demonstrated in Figure~\ref{fig:g-q} for the case of $\delta_c = 0.10$.